storm-enroute/mecha/README.md

     Here, the crucial part is the `dependsOnSuperRepo` -- **don't forget to add this or the dependencies won't be picked up!**
     The other crucial part is `libraryDependencies ++= superRepoDependencies`.
-    For `repoName`, use the same name as in the `repos.json` file from the super-repo.
+    For `repoName`, use the same name as in the `repos.conf` file from the super-repo.

 3. Run `reload` in the SBT shell and you've got a Mecha repo build.